westonio/spill_the_tea/README.md

     **Status Code:** 422 :unprocessable_entity

-    The subscription has not been successfully created due to invalid ids, invalid data types, or missing values.
-The response contains the detailed error message.
+    The subscription has not been successfully created due to invalid IDs, invalid data types, or missing values.
+The response contains a detailed error message.
   </details>
   <br/><br/><br/>
 </details>